Do you struggle to control your anger?

 These steps include talking about the Time-Out process together when you are both calm, working out how long a Time-Out will be for, where you will go during a Time-Out and what will happen when you comes back from Time-Out.

-I will give you more detailed instructions as to how to take a Time-Out correctly in a later blog.
+I will give you more detailed instructions as to how to take a Time-Out correctly in a later article.

-I hope this blog has given you some ideas for how to control your anger in any situation.
+I hope this article has given you some ideas for how to control your anger in any situation.

 Following the tips above will help you to manage anger in individual situations.
 But it is also very important for you to develop strategies that help you not to get angry in the first place.